minimaxwell/cdl-bpf/Readme.md

 various headers we are parsing.
 This is especially true because IPv4 and IPv6 headers have a different length.

-Let's declare a `unsgined int offset` variable and store the offset of the next data to parse in it :
+Let's declare a `unsigned int offset` variable and store the offset of the next data to parse in it :

 ```